CHOCOLATE

 Knowlton Pub: This relaxed tavern with friendly staff in downtown Knowlton offers a great terrace where locals mingle with motorcycle-tour groups and eat high-quality pub-style fare.
 The Cobb salad and Black & Blue burger (with blue cheese) are tasty, and the peanut butter pie is insane.
 I also like the Knowlton Gold beer (which tastes a little like honey).
 Also feature lots of live acts.
 Rating: Awesome.
 Last visited: regularly.
 Address: 267 chemin Knowlton, Knowlton, Qc., tel.: 450-242-6862.

-Marina Knowlton: Originally built circa 1890, this charming hangout has a cute, little terrace overlooking Lac Brome, a "Tiki" bar and a relaxed atmosphere that's probably the closest you'll find to the Caribbean in these parts.
-They serve basic "bistro" food (burgers, smoked-meat sandwiches, ribs and St. Viateur bagels - shout out to the old hood!), have a daily BBQ through the summer and offer boat slips and nearby cottage rentals.
-Rating: Very good.
-Last visited: Aug.
-2008.
+Marina Knowlton: Originally built circa 1890, this charming little hangout has a nice terrace overlooking Lac Brome, a "Touki" bar and a relaxed atmosphere that's probably the closest you'll find to the Caribbean in these parts.
+They serve awesome burgers and other "bistro" food with a BBQ through the summer plus boat slips and nearby cottage rentals.
+Rating: Awesome.
+Last visited: regularly.
 Address: 78 Benoit, Knowlton, Qc., tel.: 450-243-5453, website: MarinaKnowlton.com.

 La Petite Table Nippone: We were driving down a country backroad one day when we came across probably the cutest sushi restaurant in Quebec.
 Halfway between Bromont and Foster, this authentic little hideaway is located in a rustic setting in a refurbished country home.
 The chef is Japanese and makes his own samurai swords!
 How authentic is that.
 They open by appointment only, so be sure not to drop in unannounced.
 Rating: Awesome.
 Last visited: regularly.
 Address: 256 Fulford Rd., Fulford, Qc., tel.: 450-539-4480, website: Sushi-Traiteur.qc.ca.